adeonir/resume/readme-en.md

 ## About me

-My background in graphic design gave me ease to work with UI Design.
+My background in graphic design gave me ease to work with CSS and UI Design.
 And with this came the interest of working with development, mainly frontend.
-Lately I've focused my studies on JavaScript, React lib and its entire ecosystem.
+Lately I've focused my studies on JavaScript, React, React Native and its entire ecosystem.

-I spend my free time helping the open source community, studying, photographing or watching movies and TV shows.
+I spend my free time studying, photographing, helping the open source community or watching movies and TV shows.

 ## Skills